mnicnc404/CartoonGan-tensorflow/tf2/README.md

 | [Cartoonize using Colab Notebook](#cartoonize-using-colab-notebook) | Google Colab let us use free GPUs to cartoonize images faster |
 | [Clone this repo and run script](#clone-this-repo-and-run-script) | Suitable for power users and those who want to make this repo better :) |

-You can start with preferred approach or just watch demos shown below.
+You can start with preferred approach or first watch demos shown below.

 ## [Cartoonize using TensorFlow.js](https://leemeng.tw/drafts/generate-anime-using-cartoongan-and-tensorflow.html)